 All MRP systems have some common goals, such as optimizing inventory (avoiding overstocking and stock-outs) and planning out all activities related to the manufacturing process, including the procurement of materials, production, and delivery of finished goods.
 The improvements compounded by having a systemic approach to managing a manufacturing business will be passed on to the customers as better product and service quality, more balanced prices, and more accurate deliveries.

-some instances where this is not the case, for instance, some smaller manufacturers may still use a pen and paper to plan their manufacturing planning.
+The majority of MRP systems are software-based, though there are some instances where this is not the case, for instance, some smaller manufacturers may still use a pen and paper to plan their manufacturing planning.

 Modern MRP software are mostly cloud-based, meaning that these software do not require on-premises servers and/or a designated IT department to maintain the infrastructure.
 This makes implementing and using this kind of manufacturing software affordable even to small manufacturers.
 If 10 years ago, implementing an MRP system could cost anything up to millions of dollars, then nowadays many software providers sell their systems as a service with a low monthly subscription fee.